Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

-An ideal connectivity would be a dedicated optical fiber.
+An ideal connectivity would be of course a dedicated optical fiber.